The Scope and Purpose of an Incoming and Outgoing Rental Inspection

 Window Styles: Sliding

-Comment: All the tested windows were found to be functional and in a satisfactory condition.
+Comment: All the tested windows were found to be functional and in good condition.

-The roll down blinds on the window was in a satisfactory condition.
+The roll down blinds on the window was in good condition.
 No defects were noticed.
 The blinds appeared to relatively new.

 Kitchen